Stocks Fall on Wall Street as Hopes Fade for Stimulus Deal

-Stocks are headed lower on Wall Street Wednesday, on pace to extend losses from a day earlier, as talks drag on in Washington over another economic stimulus package.
+Stocks are slipping on Wall Street Wednesday as talks drag on in Washington over another economic stimulus package.

 The S&P 500 fell 0.7% in afternoon trading after spending the morning swaying between small gains and losses.
 The decline comes a day after it broke a strong four-day winning streak.
-The Dow Jones Industrial Average was down 163 points, or 0.6%, to 28,518, as of 2:55 p.m.
-Eastern time, and the Nasdaq composite was down 0.9% after losing an earlier gain of 0.6%.
+The Dow Jones Industrial Average slipped 0.5%, or 148 points, to 28,531, as of 1:30 p.m.
+Eastern time, and the Nasdaq composite was down 1% after losing an earlier gain of 0.6%.

 The odds of a big support package for the U.S. economy from Washington in the near term continue to diminish.
 Treasury Secretary Steven Mnuchin and House Speaker Nancy Pelosi spoke by phone again Wednesday morning but didn't reach an agreement, Pelosi aide Drew Hammill tweeted, adding that the two plan to speak again Thursday.
 Mnuchin said at a conference sponsored by the Milken Institute that it would be “difficult” to get a deal done before the presidential election next month.